 A match made in heaven

 Intelligent software, such as MatchMaker, can set rules to ensure payments received are automatically reconciled and processed in financial records.
 Not just by invoice number, but also by postcode and customer name.
 This saves time which staff can then use to focus on customers that need more attention.
-The other 10% that cannot be automatically matched due to a difference between the invoice and the actual payment is then matched manually within MatchMaker.
+The other 10% that are not automatically matched due to a difference between the invoice and the actual payment is then matched manually within MatchMaker.
 An advantage with MatchMaker is that it gives suggestions for potential matches, also saving time.
-Less time, lower costs, fewer human errors and higher staff productivity: if you ask me, technology and reconciliation is a real match made in heaven.
+Less time, lower costs, fewer human errors and higher staff productivity.
+If you ask me, technology and reconciliation are a real match made in heaven.

 “Technology and order to cash solutions are a match made in heaven”